ccc509/second-nature-recipes/README.md

 npm (package manager for Node.js) - version 6.9.0 or higher is needed.

-Execute the command below to install all packages.
+Once cloned the repo, go to the folder and execute the command below to install all packages.

 ```
 npm install